-- Pursuant to 45 CSR 2, Section 8.4.a and 8.4.a.1, Mitchell Plant previously petitioned the Office of Air Quality (OAQ) Chief for alternative testing, monitoring, and reporting requirements for the auxiliary boiler and associated stack.
+Pursuant to 45 CSR 2, Section 8.4.a and 8.4.a.1, Amos Plant previously petitioned the Office of Air Quality (OAQ) Chief for alternative testing, monitoring, and reporting requirements for the auxiliary boilers and associated stacks.
 Based on limited operating hours, the requirement for COMS installation per Section 6.2.a of interpretive rule 45 CSR 2A was determined to be overly-burdensome and sufficient reason for the granting of alternative monitoring methods.
-The alternative monitoring method based on USEPA Method 9 visible emission readings is described below. - Primary Monitoring Method: As an alternative to COMS monitoring, a Method 9 reading will be conducted one time per month provided the following conditions are met: 1) The auxiliary boiler has operated at normal, stable load conditions for at least 24 consecutive hours and 2) weather/lighting conditions are conducive to taking proper Method 9 readings.
-Since the Mitchell auxiliary boiler does not utilize post-combustion particulate emissions controls, operating parameters of control equipment are nonexistent and therefore unable to be monitored.
+The alternative monitoring method based on USEPA Method 9 visible emission readings is described below.

+Primary Monitoring Method: As an alternative to COMS monitoring, a Method 9 reading will be conducted one time per month provided the following conditions are met: 1) The auxiliary boiler has operated at normal, stable load conditions for at least 24 consecutive hours and 2) weather/lighting conditions are conducive to taking proper Method 9 readings.
+Because the Amos auxiliary boilers do not utilize post-combustion particulate emissions controls, operating parameters of control equipment are nonexistent and are therefore unable to be monitored.